 - You could contact your supplier to see if they have any discounted tariffs you are eligible for.
-You may also want to shop around to see if you can find a better deal from another supplier, by using a price comparison website. - If you have reached the qualifying age, you may be entitled to a Winter Fuel Payment to help pay winter bills this can be between £100 and £300 depending on your circumstances. - If you're receiving certain benefits, you may be able to get a Cold Weather Payment of £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - If you meet certain conditions, you could get a Warm Home Discount on your electricity bill - this can be around £140.
-Find out more at carersuk.org/fuel Help with NHS health costs If you are getting certain benefits, you may qualify for help with NHS health costs.
-This includes free prescriptions, free dental treatment, free NHS eye tests and vouchers to help pay for glasses/contact lenses, as well as reimbursement of fares to hospital for treatment for you or your child.
+You may also want to shop around to see if you can find a better deal from another supplier, by using a price comparison website. - If you have reached the qualifying age you may be entitled to a Winter Fuel Payment to help pay winter bills - this can be between £100 to £300 depending on your circumstances. - If you're receiving certain benefits you may be able to get a Cold Weather Payment of £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - If you meet certain conditions, you could get a Warm Home Discount on your electricity bill - this can be ground £140.
+Find out more at carersuk.org/fuel Help with NHS health costs If you are getting certain benefits (or are included in the assessment of someone getting certain benefits) you may qualify for help with NHS health costs.
+This includes free dental treatment, free NHS eye tests and vouchers to help pay for glasses/contact lenses, as well as reimbursement of fares to hospital for treatment for you or your child.
 You can also claim for the fares of a companion who needs to travel with you for medical reasons.
-If you are aged 60 or over, you can get free prescriptions and NHS eye tests regardless of your income.
+If you are aged 60 or over, you can get free NHS eye tests regardless of your income.
 If you aren't getting benefits that entitle you to help with NHS health costs, but you have a low income, you may be able to get help with health costs through the NHS Low Income Scheme.
-Prepayment certificates for prescriptions can also reduce costs if you regularly pay for medication.
-Find out more at carersuk.org/healthcosts COVID-19 financial support In our A-Z listing, look up 'Debt worries' for guidance on what support is available in relation to the pandemic: carersuk.org/covid-19-a-z Budgeting Loan If you are claiming certain benefits, you may be able to get a Budgeting Loan to help pay for essential things like rent, furniture, clothes or funeral expenses.
+Find out more at carersuk.org/healthcosts COVID-19 financial support In our A-Z listing, look up 'Debt worries' for guidance on what support is available in relation to the pandemic: carersuk.org/covid-19-a-z Budgeting Loan If you are claiming certain benefits, you may be able to get a Budgeting Loan to help pay for essential things like rent, furniture, clothes or hire purchase debts.
 The smallest amount you can borrow is £100.
 Budgeting Loans are interest free so you only pay back what you borrow.
 You normally have to repay the loan within 104 weeks.
-Find out more at gov.uk/budgeting-help-benefits Help from your local authority Your local authority may have a welfare assistance scheme to help people in a crisis and/or those who cannot afford to buy household goods like fridges, freezers, beds etc. You could get in touch with your local authority to see what help they can offer.
-Using our local directory might be a helpful starting point: carersuk.org/localsupport Grants There are sometimes grants that you may be able to apply for.
-You could ask a local advice centre if there are any local grants.
-Turn2us is a charity that has a grants search tool.
-Find out more at turn2us.org.uk

-Sarah's story Sarah is a carer for her mum, Jean.
+Find out more at gov.uk/budgeting-help-benefits Discretionary Assistance Fund In Wales there is a single national welfare assistance scheme called the Discretionary Assistance Fund which includes Individual Assistance Payments and Emergency Assistance Payments.
+Find out more at Money Made Clear: moneymadeclearwales.org Help from your local authority Your local authority may have a welfare assistance scheme to help people in a crisis and/or those who cannot afford to buy household goods like fridges, freezers, beds etc. You should get in touch with your local authority to see what help they can offer.
+Grants There are sometimes grants that you may be able to apply for.
+You can ask a local advice centre if there are any local grants.
+You can also check Disability Grant's website for Wales: disability-grants.org/grants-uk- wales.html Turn2us is a charity that has a grants search tool.
+Find out more at turn2us.org.uk Sarah's story Sarah is a carer for her mum, Jean.
 They live together in Scotland.
 Sarah supported her mum to get a smart meter.